proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 In this age of billion-dollar telescopes that dwarf houses, it would be reasonable to assume that each of these discoveries was made using the latest and greatest technology.
-However, one of the most recently discovered “exoplanets” was identified using a trio of amateur telescopes.
+However, one of the most recently discovered "exoplanets" was identified using a trio of amateur telescopes.
 The humble telescopes used in the discovery were built using off-the-shelf 10-cm camera lenses.
 The three telescopes shown in [Figure 1](#fig1) – [Sleuth](/portfolio/tres.html), the Planet Search Survey Telescope and the STellar